 The Modified Management Option provides a management level between Full and Limited.
 It allows for a response to wildfire that tailors the initial action to the time of year that the fire starts.
-It provides for an initial response designed to protect identified sites early in the season when the probability is high that they will eventually be affected; but later in the year allows fire-related land-use and resource objectives to be accomplished in a cost-effective manner while still providing appropriate levels of site protection.
-The Option is based on the assumption that in a normal fire year early season ignitions are more likely to spread to the point that they threaten values than late season ignitions.
-Prior to a preidentified "conversion date" the initial response to a fire is similar to the Full Management Option, recognizing that lands placed in this category will usually be suited to indirect attack.
+It provides for an initial response designed to protect identified sites early in the season when the probability is high that they will eventually be affected; but later in the year, allows fire-related land use and resource objectives to be accomplished in a cost-effective manner while still providing appropriate levels of site protection.
+The Modified Option is based on the assumption that in a normal fire year, early season ignitions are more likely to spread to the point that they threaten values than late season ignitions.

+The initial response to wildfire ignitions before the pre-identified conversion date is similar to the Full Management Option, recognizing that lands placed in this category will usually be suited to indirect attack.
+Early suppression action will be taken in order to avoid threats to values later in the season that may potentially require costly and difficult protection actions.

 After the conversion date, when it is less likely that the fire will spread and threaten values, the initial response is similar to the Limited Management Option in order to balance acres burned with suppression costs and accomplish land and resource management objectives when conditions are favorable.
-As with the Limited Fire Management Option, sites that warrant higher levels of protection may occur within Modified areas.
+As with the Limited Fire Management Option, sites that warrant higher levels of protection may occur within Modified Option areas.

-The initial response to wildfire ignitions within the pre-conversion Modified Management Option will be similar to those in the Full Management Option.
-Early suppression action will be taken in order to avoid threats to values later in the season that may require potentially costly and difficult protection actions.
-Post-conversion Modified Management Option ignitions will be allowed to burn within predetermined areas.
 Periodic surveillance will be conducted to evaluate the need for action to protect human life or site-specific values.
-By allowing fire to spread naturally, a natural mosaic of fire footprint and intensity can be maintained.
-This option reduces both long-term risks and costs while sustaining a natural range of variation in plant composition and structure.
-Protecting Agencies will adhere to jurisdictional policy and guidelines regarding decisions to protect individual sites.
+By allowing fire to spread naturally, a natural mosaic of burn severity and intensity can be maintained.
+This option reduces both long-term risks and costs while sustaining a natural range of variation in vegetation composition and structure.

+Regardless of conversion date, Protecting Agencies will adhere to jurisdictional policy and guidelines concerning decisions to protect individual sites.
 The highest priority must always be placed on firefighter and public safety.
 The costs and environmental impacts of suppression actions should be weighed against the potential benefits of taking action.
 Every effort should be made to minimize the adverse effects of fire suppression efforts and realize short and long-term cost efficiencies.